algosup/2024-2025-project-1-fpga-team-2/documents/management/management_artifacts.md

 - [Weekly Report 4](./weekly_reports/weekly_report_4.md)

 ## Global Management Review
-This part contain a global view from the team members to grade how the perceive the management for this project:
+This part contains a global view from the team members to grade how they perceived the management of this project: